 If you can identify these goal setting mistakes upfront it will help you set better goals and ensure you make progress on actually achieving your goals every day.

-In this article I’m going to share what goal setting is, the importance of goal setting and the 11 most common goal setting mistakes I see as a business coach.
+In this article I’m going to share what goal setting is, the benefits of goal setting and share 11 goal setting mistakes to avoid.
 If you’re making any of these goal setting mistakes you can implement the strategies I’m about to share to help you overcome them.

 If you want a proven process for setting goals, read my step by step process on goal setting.